celo-org/komenci/README.md

 > `service` ∈ {`api`, `relayer`, `rewards`}

-These commands can be used in various combination during development by starting in `watch` mode only the packages that are being worked on.
+These commands can be used in various combination during development by starting in `dev` mode only the packages that are being worked on and need code reload, while doing a one-time compile for the rest of the repo.